H-1B Application: Required Forms and Documents

 Required From the Prospective/Continuing Employee

-- Copy of most recent Form I-94 entry record:
+- A copy of most recent Form I-94 entry record:

 - Electronic I-94 record; OR